flowup/api-client-generator/README.md

 # Problem reporting and contributions

 Please report any problems you have and issues you find so they can be resolved.
+If the generator terminates with an error message, please re-run it with the `-v` flag and post the outputted stack trace.

 Feel free to discuss desired improvements or functionality in issues.
 Afterwards the pull requests are very welcome.